gdalba/essencias/content/en/poetry/paraamarprimeiro.md

 delivered me to you.<br>

 So, to love,<br>
-it is not enough to thank mere chance.<br>
 I thank the first atom<br>
 that knew how to hold itself together,<br>
-the ancient silence of galaxies,<br>
+the whispering hum of galaxies,<br>
-the wind that carried me here.<br>
+the wind that carried your voice to my ears.<br>

 And before atoms,<br>
 before galaxies,<br>
 before the wind,<br>
-I thank that nameless mystery<br>
+I thank God.<br>
-believers call God.<br>

 To love you<br>
 is to turn words<br>